 Freelancing Mistakes 1: Not planning for the tough times

-Before you start freelancing, you must have enough money in your bank account to cover your expenses for at least 3-4 months.
-When you are just starting out, things will be difficult, unless some miracle happens!
+Before you start freelancing, you must have enough money in your account to cover your expenses for at least 3-4 months.
+When you are just starting, things will be difficult, unless some miracle happens!
 Budget yourself.
 I won’t tell you to penny pinch but you must be very careful with your spending.